f-strieg/MyoUnityAndroidPlugin/README.md

     /// Gets the rotation of the Myo device, converted into Unity's coordinate system (See MyoToUnity). public static Quaternion GetQuaternion()

-    //Vibrates the Myo device for the specified length, Short, Medium, or Long. public static void VibrateForLength( MyoVibrateLength length );
+    /// Vibrates the Myo device for the specified length, Short, Medium, or Long. public static void VibrateForLength( MyoVibrateLength length );

-    //Tells you if the plugin is already Initialized public static bool GetIsInitialized(){
+    /// Tells you if the plugin is already initialized public static bool GetIsInitialized(){

-    //Tells you if a Myo is already attached to the Device Hub public static bool GetIsAttached()
+    /// Tells you if a Myo is already attached to the device public static bool GetIsAttached()
 }